kitanata/root-kata/README.md

 If you have a larger dataset you are testing this application with, that dataset could concievably have a line like "driver Dan" vs "Driver Dan".
-To me a different casing represents a flaw in the original data, and the applications failure to handle it (at this point in time), is not a flaw in the application itself.
+To me a different casing represents a flaw in the original data, and the application's failure to handle it (at this point in time), is not a flaw in the application itself.
 That to handle different casing for commands (i.e. equating "Driver" with "driver"), is in fact a feature of the application.

 Since that feature was not specified in the requirements, it hasn't been implemented.
 Of course, if it needed to be a feature then we would just need to